If you are looking for innovative, durable watches for a special gift to a loved one (or yourself!), this review is for you.

 Good news though, we were able to find a few designed by the BC-based brand Tense, such as this beautiful Small Hampton watch.

 - Materials: made from 100% natural wood reclaimed from Africa, America, and Canada.
 They only harvest from cast-off wood.
 This means that they never extract wood from living trees, reinventing as such, wood straps into a precious material.
 Also worth mentioning: these are high-grade Japan movement timepieces made of stainless steel (no plastic!).
 We have always been fans of wooden watch brands.
 Now, it is finally feasible to find a sustainable watch made from recycled wood that would have otherwise been disposed of.

 - Packaging: Limited information available on the type of packaging used.

-- CSR: this sustainable watch brand is a member of the 1% For The Planet.
+- Environmental & Social Practices: this sustainable watch brand is a member of the 1% For The Planet.
 This means that they pledge to donate one percent of their sales to both global and local organizations striving to create a healthy planet.

 - Manufacturing: the brand has over 50 years of experience in the field.
 Each watch is crafted by hand in their workshop in Vancouver.

 - Style: we particularly appreciate their user-friendly ‘customize your watch’ online feature.
 Due to the unique nature of the wood, each watch will be a unique piece of work around your wrist.
 You can add a free engraving, and even choose your box design (for a few extra dollars).
 Additionally, we are fans of the different sizes each collection offers: from mini/small watches to oversized ones and from different rounded to squared shapes.